telerik/document-processing-docs/libraries/radziplibrary/gettingstarted.md

 {{region vb-radziplibrary-gettingstarted_0}}
 	Using stream As Stream = File.Open("test.zip", FileMode.Open)
-	    Using archive As New ZipArchive(stream)
+	    Using archive As ZipArchive = ZipArchive.Create(stream)
 	        ' Display the list of the files in the selected zip file using the ZipArchive.Entries property.
 	    End Using
 	End Using